unstoppabledomains/dev-docs/manage-domains/domain-management-faq.md

 Nothing, they remain intact and will be owned by the same address, having the same records.

-### What happens when a subdomain is bridged?

-Nothing, it will remain intact and proceed just like a regular domain.

-### Can I block or restrict subdomains on my domain?
+### Can I block or restrict subdomain minting on my domain?

 You need to approve every subdomain created, so if you don't want a subdomain to exist, you can decline to create it.
 Unstoppable Domains cannot create a subdomain for a domain you hold.
 Only you can do that.